-6. Further changes proposed to the draft Statement of Licensing Policy premises were they to arise.
+6. Further changes proposed to the draft Statement of Licensing Policy

+6.1 In view of the consultation responses, and those from the Police, community groups and residents, further changes are proposed to the draft Statement of Licencing Policy.
+It is proposed that these additional measures when viewed with the policy, address the concerns raised and will mitigate any issues concerning licensed premises were they to arise.
 These additional changes are summarised below and are outlined in detail at Appendix 3.

-6.1 In view of the consultation responses, and those from the Police, community groups and residents, further changes are proposed to the draft Statement of Licensing Policy.
-It is proposed that these additional measures when viewed with the policy, address the concerns raised and will mitigate any issues concerning licensed